turingschool/front-end-curriculum/projects/fitlit.md

 }
 ```

 Where `someClassName` is the name of your class - like `UserRepository`.
-Read through this a few times - what does this do, and why do you need it in your code sometimes?
+Read through this a few times - what does this conditional do?
+Pick it apart.
+Why do you need it in your code sometimes?

 ---